Wombats/wombat-desktop/README.md

         {
           "method" : "create",
-          "auth"   : "however we do auth (probably desktop only?)", "data"   : "encrypedFileStuff",
+          "auth"   : "however we do auth (probably desktop only?
+Via the web a user would be auth'ed already.)", "data"   : "encrypedFileStuff",
         }